voxeet/voxeet-sdk-ios/README.md

 ## Publish your app with the Voxeet SDK

 The SDK is built to compile with the simulator **AND** generic iOS device.
-Since november 2016, Apple has stopped support "Fat libraries" like this one.
+Since november 2016, Apple has stopped supporting "Fat libraries" (simulator and device compiled together) like this one.
 So when you want to publish your app, you will need to execute a script that delete the simulator support:

 ```bash